jaysen/wikid-pub/README.md

-# Wikid Public Pad
+# WikidPad Personal Wiki
-A template WikidPad wiki hosted on GitHub and available publicly using GitHubPages at https://publictext.github.io/wikidpublic/WikidPublic.html
+A template WikidPad wiki hosted on GitHub and available publicly using GitHubPages at https://jaysen.github.io/wiki/Home.html